sabamdarif/termux-desktop/hw-acceleration.md

 <center><img src="images/termux-glmark2.png"></center>

-## :point_right:How to Change Hardware Acceleration drivers ?
+## :point_right:How to Change Hardware Acceleration drivers ? (not applicable to the experimental driver)

 - Install the reuired packages